NJ Ayuk

 NJ Ayuk (born 11 February 1980) is a Cameroonian attorney, author, and businessman.

 Ayuk is the founder and former chief executive officer (CEO) of the Centurion Law Group, a Pan-African law firm that operates in the energy, financial, and extractive sectors.
-He is also the executive chairman of the African Energy Chamber.
+He also is the executive chairman of the African Energy Chamber.

 He is the author of several books and articles on energy.
 His book, A Just Transition: Making Energy Poverty History with an Energy Mix, was listed in the Wall Street Journal bestseller list.

 Early life and education

-Ayuk was born 1980 in Cameroon.
+Ayuk was born in 1980 in Cameroon.
 In 2000, he moved to the US and studied at the University of Maryland, College Park, graduating with a bachelor's degree in government and politics.
 In 2004, he earned a juris doctor degree at William Mitchell College of Law in the United States.
 Additionally, he received a Master of Business Administration (MBA) from the New York Institute of Technology.

+In 2007, a few months after beginning his legal career in the United States, NJ Ayuk founded the Centurion Law Group.
+Based in South Africa, the firm grew into one of the largest energy-focused law firms on the continent, with nearly 160 lawyers operating across Africa.

-In 2007, he plead guilty to unauthorized use of US congressional stationary to obtain visas for family members; the crime occurred while he was interning for New Jersey congressman Donald M. Payne.
+Also in 2007, he pleaded guilty to unauthorized use of US congressional stationary to obtain visas for family members; the crime occurred while he was interning for New Jersey congressman Donald M. Payne.